severinkilchhofer/figma-api-plugin-starter/README.md

 This starter is based on the boilerplate [Figsvelte](https://github.com/thomas-lowry/figsvelte/blob/master/README.md).
 For this starter, I used the API of [boardgameatlas.com](https://www.boardgameatlas.com/api/docs), but you can use whatever API you want.

+You can duplicate the Figma file here: https://www.figma.com/community/file/1059747883287059565/Figma-API-Plugin-Starter

 ## To get started

 ```bash